swiftlang/swift-evolution/proposals/0362-piecemeal-future-features.md

 There are two related kinds of "Swift version" that are distinct, but we often conflate them for convenience.
 However, both kinds of version have a bearing on this proposal:

 - *Swift tools version*: the version number of the compiler itself.
 For example, the Swift 5.6 compiler was introduced in March 2022.
 - *Swift language version*: the language version with which we are providing source compatibility.
-For example, Swift version 5 is the most current language version support by Swift tools version 5.6.
+For example, Swift version 5 is the most current language version supported by Swift tools version 5.6.

 The Swift tools support multiple Swift language versions.
 All recent versions (since Swift tools version 5.0) have supported multiple Swift language versions, of which there are currently only three: 4, 4.2, and 5.
 As the tools evolve, they try to avoid making source-incompatible changes within a Swift language version, and this is also reflected in the evolution process itself: proposals that change the meaning of existing source code, or make it invalid, are generally not accepted for existing language modes.
 Many proposals do *extend* the Swift language within an existing language mode.
-For example, you can use `async`/`await` became available in Swift tools version 5.5, and is available in all language versions (4, 4.2, 5).
+For example, `async`/`await` became available in Swift tools version 5.5, and is available in all language versions (4, 4.2, 5).

-This proposal involves source--incompatible changes that are waiting for the introduction of a new Swift language version, e.g., 6.
+This proposal involves source-incompatible changes that are waiting for the introduction of a new Swift language version, e.g., 6.
 Swift tools version 6.0 will be the first tools to officially allow the use of Swift language version 6.
 Those tools will continue to support Swift language versions 4, 4.2, and 5.
 Code does not need to move to Swift language version 6 to use Swift tools version 6.0, or 6.1, and so on, and code written to Swift language version 6 will interoperate with code written to Swift language version 4, 4.2, or 5.

 ## Proposed solution

 Introduce a compiler flag `-enable-upcoming-feature X`, where `X` is a name for the feature to enable.
 Each proposal will document what `X` is, so it's clear how to enable that feature.
 For example, SE-0274 could use `ConciseMagicFile`, so that `-enable-upcoming-feature ConciseMagicFile` will enable that change in semantics.
-One can of course pass multiple `-enable-feature` flags to the compiler to enable multiple features.
+One can of course pass multiple `-enable-upcoming-feature` flags to the compiler to enable multiple features.

 Unrecognized upcoming features will be ignored by the compiler.
 This allows older tools to use the same command lines as newer tools for Swift code that has started adopting new features, but has appropriate workarounds to still work with older tools.
-Sometimes this is possible because older compilers will still have a reasonable interpretation of the code, other times one will need a way to [detect features in source code][#feature-detection-in-source-code], the subject of a later section.
+Sometimes this is possible because older compilers will still have a reasonable interpretation of the code, other times one will need a way to [detect features in source code](#feature-detection-in-source-code), the subject of a later section.

 All "upcoming" features are enabled by default in some language version.
 The compiler will produce an error if `-enable-upcoming-feature X` is provided and the language version enables the feature `X` by default.
 This will make it clear to developers when their expectations about when a feature is available, and clean up projects and manifests that have evolved from from earlier language versions, adopted features piecemeal, and then moved to later language versions.